 Prevention: As per authorities globally, there is no evidence to confirm the effectiveness of any of the home remedies like ginger or lemon of any use in this virus.
-Contrary to popular perception on social media and elsewhere, there is no strong evidence to confirm the effectiveness of any medicine (Ayurvedic/ Naturopathic/Homeopathic/ Unani/ Allopathic) for the prevention of Covid19 that can be taken by anyone for prevention.
+Contrary to popular perception on social media and elsewhere, there is no strong evidence to confirm the effectiveness of any oral medicine (Allopathic/ Ayurvedic/ Naturopathic/Homeopathic/ Unani) for the prevention of Covid19 that can be taken by anyone for prevention.
 But, there is no need to panic.
-There is no evidence yet that the virus can travel long distance in air.
-It spreads mainly by droplets spread by sneeze/ cough of the infected person and these droplets don't travel more than 3-6 feet before falling down.
-Hence, some simple and basic steps are very helpful to prevent this infection and need to be followed by all (even after getting the vaccination done, since it requires high percentage of population to be vaccinated to stop the raging pandemic):
+In addition to Vaccines that are now available (see details below) some simple and basic steps are very helpful to prevent this infection and need to be followed by all (even after getting the vaccination done, since it requires high percentage of population to be vaccinated to stop the raging pandemic):

 Since the situation is evolving rapidly, do keep checking for updates.
 Avoid panic and acting on unverified forwarded messages on social media and chat apps.

 VACCINES: Thanks to the extreme hard work of scientists around the world, we now have specific vaccines that have been shown to be effective in preventing Covid-19.
-India has two brands of Covid19 vaccines (Covishield and Covaxin) that have been authorized by the Govt at present.
-Because of a huge number of doses of vaccines required and associated logistics, the vaccine has been rolled out in a phased manner so as to give priority to the individuals who are at higher risk of infection and severe disease.
+India has three brands of Covid19 vaccines (Covishield, Covaxin and Sputnik) that have been authorized by the Govt at present.
+Because of a huge number of doses of vaccines required and associated logistics, the vaccine was been rolled out in a phased manner and was prioritized for individuals who are at higher risk of infection and severe disease.
 Accordingly, the vaccine was initially administered to health care workers (doctors, nurses and other hospital and health care staff) and other frontline workers (like police personnel, sanitation workers etc.).
-After this, vaccination of people above 60 years of age and adults below 60 years of age who have co-morbidities like diabetes, heart diseases, hypertension etc. began in March, 2021.
-And now, vaccination of all adults above the age of 45 years is going on.
-After this, it is likely that registration would be thrown open for all citizens above the age of 18 years.
-The decision regarding vaccination of children and adolescents has not been taken yet.
-In fact, none of the Covid-19 vaccines is yet tested in children and adolescents, although some trials are underway on children above 12 years of age) as one Indian vaccine (ZyCov-D) has been approved for use in this age group.
+After this, vaccination of people above 60 years of age and adults below 60 years of age who have co-morbidities like diabetes, heart diseases, hypertension etc. began in March, 2021. followed by vaccination of all adults above the age of 45 years was started.
+From 1st May, 2021, all adults (above 18 years of age) are now eligible to get vaccinated.
+Recently, Govt has also allowed vaccination of breastfeeding mothers.
+Very soon, the vaccine would be available for adolescents (above 12 years of age) as one Indian vaccine (ZyCov-D) has been approved for use in this age group.
 However, with limited supply initially, it is likely that the vaccine would not be available to all adolescents immediately and those at high risk (with co-morbidities) would be prioritized.

 Please note that the Covid-19 vaccine is available only by registration and followed by invitation by the government.
 The registration is to be done through Aarogya setu app or web portal www.Cowin.gov.in.
 Please note that the registration is not to be done through Cowin app or any other app/ website.
 It is strongly advisable to take the vaccine at the first opportunity as it is only the best and fastest way to return to our usual lifestyle.
 The vaccines are as safe as any other vaccines and we should not get dismayed by the rumours being floated on social media.
 In case of any concern/ doubt, do confirm from your doctor/ govt authorities.